Shadows of generalised Hayward spacetimes : in vacuum and with plasma: Introduction

-In our work, we take a pragmatic approach and address the observational aspects of a class of regular spacetime solutions called the generalized Hayward metric recently developed in Dutta Roy and Kar \cite{DuttaRoy:2022ytr}, which describes wormholes, regular BH spacetimes along with the singular BH depending on the choice of the metric parameters.
-The generalized Hayward metric is a perfect testing ground for comparing the shadows of the regular spacetimes to that of the singular BHs.
-To our knowledge, the present study incorporating different classes of compact objects, eg. regular BHs, wormholes and singular BHs together, is new.
-Even though studies on each different topics including wormhole shadows (see \cite{Kumar:2023wfp} for details on wormhole shadows and for more references on the topic) have been performed individually, the present approach to study all these under the same umbrella is new.
-It is known that certain regular spacetimes possess an anti-photon ring along with the usual photon ring.
+In our work, we take a pragmatic approach and address the observational aspects of a class of regular spacetime solutions called the generalized Hayward metric recently developed in Dutta Roy and Kar \cite{DuttaRoy:2022ytr}, which describes traversable wormholes, regular BH spacetimes along with the singular BH depending on the choice of the metric parameters.
+Note that the singularity or a lack thereof is defined with respect to curvature scalars.
+The generalized Hayward metric is a perfect testing ground for comparing the shadows of the regular spacetimes to that of the singular BHs.To our knowledge, this is the first study incorporating compact objects like regular BHs, wormholes, and singular BHs into a single framework.
+Even though studies on shadows of compact objects (see \cite{Kumar:2023wfp} for details on wormhole shadows and for more references on the topic) have been performed individually, the present approach to study a spacetime solution that changes its characteristics based on the parameter values has not been done before.
+As a part of this study, we also discovered that some of these cases possess an anti-photon ring along with the usual photon ring.
 We explore in detail the occurrence of photon/anti-photon rings in all classes of geometries originating from the generalized Hayward metric and probe the capability of the shadow observations to distinguish the regular spacetimes from the singular BH.